How to Immigrate to Canada as a Couple

 - Not be too closely related to the Sponsor

-Couples applying through the Express Entry system can follow one of two pathways: Either the main applicant lists the spouse, common-law partner or conjugal partner as a dependent or they name them as a secondary-applicant.
+Couples who want to apply for permanent residence through the Express Entry system can follow one of two pathways: Either the main applicant lists the spouse, common-law partner, or conjugal partner as a dependent or they name them as a secondary-applicant.
 Take into account that of the three programs offered, couples who are listing dependents can only apply to the Federal Skilled Worker and Federal Skilled Trades Programs because the Canadian Experience Class does not allow dependents and is more suited to single, young professionals.